 We are here to support Minnesota Science Educators as we adapt to our new Minnesota Science Standards!
-Visit MDE's standards webpage to download the standards themselves.
+Visit MDE's Standards Implementation webpage to download the standards themselves.

 This letter reiterates our support for the important task ahead!